-Redrow uses a variety of statutory performance measures and alternative performance measures when reviewing the performance of the Group.
-See note of these alternative performance
+- Redrow uses a variety of statutory performance measures and alternative performance measures when reviewing the performance of the Group.
+See note 23 for an explanation and reconciliation of these alternative performance - Underlying is defined as any statutory or alternative performance measure pre-exceptional items.
+See note 2 and